Krieten/odin-recipes/README.md

 # Project: Recipes
-This will be a basic recipe website.
+This is a basic recipe website featuring 3 recipes.

+This demonstrates my ability to do the foundations of html.